 The Canadian space sector is defined as organizations (private, public and academic) whose activities include the development and use of space assets and/or space data.

 Definition of Space Value-Chain Categories

-This report uses a methodology developed by the OECD's Space Forum, of which the CSA is a Steering Committee member, to characterize Canadian space activities on the basis of a value-chain approach.
+This report uses a methodology developed by the Organisation for Economic Co-operation and Development's Space Forum, of which the CSA is a Steering Committee member, to characterize Canadian space activities on the basis of a value-chain approach.
 The definitions of space sector categories were updated in the edition of this report as per the value-chain approach, with findings presented on the basis of upstream and downstream segment activities.
 This re-categorization is intended to improve the measurement of the space sector and enable international comparisons.

 The upstream segment refers to the effort required to design, test, build, integrate, and launchFootnote 5 assets into space.

-- Space Manufacturing: Building and integration of spacecraft, satellites, payloads or any component thereof.
+- Space Segment Manufacturing: Building and integration of spacecraft, satellites, payloads or any component thereof.

-- Ground Manufacturing: Building and integration of facilities and equipment on Earth for Satellite Operations, often known as "ground stations."
+- Ground Segment Manufacturing: Building and integration of facilities and equipment on Earth for satellite operations, often known as "

 The downstream segment refers to the effort required for the day-to-day operation of space assets, manufacturing of products and software applications that transform space data and signals into useful end products, and services provided to end-users.

 - Satellite Operations: Day-to-day management of satellites and spacecraft once they are in space, e.g. telemetry, tracking and command; monitoring, recovery operations and collision avoidance; mission planning for satellite passes; uplinks and downlinks for signal processing to reception facility; lease or sale of satellite capacity.